Inbound Marketing Agency: Digital 22 Online Ltd (company number 08753656) whose Registered Address is at Holmes Mill, Greenacre, Clitheroe, BB7 1EB.

 7.1 Customer shall pay the Inbound Marketing Agency for the work based upon the price or the rates shown in the Proposal or in written confirmation via email (“Fees”).

-7.2 Payment Discounts - as in line with the above, the Customer may take advantage of the payment discounts offered when signing the contract.
+7.2 Discounts - as in line with the above, the Customer may take advantage of the discounts offered when signing the contract.
 Should notice be provided by either party to cancel the Services before the agreed period has lapsed no refund will be provided however the Inbound Marketing Agency will provide the agreed Services or equivalent points to the Customer within a timeframe that is agreed by both parties.

 7.3 All fees, services, documents, recommendations, and reports are confidential.